 Write headlines that foster conversions

 Your header tags are critical in creating a strong first impression and as part of your SEO strategy.
 This is where you really want to spend time to showcase why you’re qualified to help the visitor.
-Aarron provided three examples of doing headlines the wrong versus right way.
+Aaron provided three examples of doing headlines the wrong versus right way.

 Example 1: Law Firms